 Under the provisions of the 1965 Rivers and Harbors Act, the Key Biscayne Shore Protection Project was federally authorized in 1985.
-The federal Key Biscayne Shore Protection Project (R101-R113.7) restored 2.4 miles of beaches (excluding a gap at R111-R112.3) using 420,000 cy of sand from an offshore borrow area located one mile southeast of Cape Florida in 1987.
+In 1987 the federal Key Biscayne Shore Protection Project (R101-R113.7) restored 2.4 miles of beaches (excluding a gap at R111-R112.3) using 420,000 cy of sand from an offshore borrow area located one mile southeast of Cape Florida.
 The project restored a 25-foot-wide berm at the Village of Key Biscayne and a 20-foot-wide berm at Cape Florida State Park, both at an elevation of +7 ft MLW, and provided additional beach fill equivalent to seven years of advance nourishment.
 A terminal groin was also constructed at the south end of Bill Baggs Cape Florida State Park (R113.7).
 The project met its performance expectations by preserving a beach through the seven-year nourishment interval.
 Damage caused by Hurricane Andrew to the terminal groin and adjacent revetment protecting the Cape Florida Lighthouse was repaired in 1994.
-The federal project was deauthorized in 1990.
+The federal project was de-authorized in 1990.

-A non-federal beach nourishment project at Village of Key Biscayne (R101-R108) was completed along 1.3 miles of beaches using 121,000 cy of sand from an offshore borrow site approximately 4,000 ft offshore from the southern tip of Key Biscayne in August 2002.
+In August 2002, a non-federal beach nourishment project at Village of Key Biscayne (R101-R108) was completed along 1.3 miles of beaches using 121,000 cy of sand from an offshore borrow site approximately 4,000 ft offshore from the southern tip of Key Biscayne.
 The beach fill has a construction berm width of 35 ft at elevation +7 ft NGVD.
 A physical and environmental monitoring program was conducted to verify avoidance of impacts to nearshore seagrass beds.

 Significant erosion was sustained in 2005 along Key Biscayne from Hurricanes Rita and Wilma.
 In addition, the seawall and revetment protecting the Cape Florida Lighthouse was damaged by Wilma.

 The Village nourished portions of the dune in 2008 using an upland sand source.
 The next nourishment of the project shoreline between R101+300 and R107+600 was completed in 2012 using 37,500 cy of sand from an upland sand source.
 Due to Hurricane Matthew, nourishment was completed in May 2017 with placement of 27,064 cy of upland material on the beach between R101.7 and R107.8.
-The Village has begun a beach management feasibility study in 2017 to determine a more prudent path forward in combating beach erosion.
-The next beach nourishment is scheduled for 2019.
+The Village began a beach management feasibility study in 2017 to determine a more prudent path forward in combating beach erosion.
+The 2021 beach nourishment was completed in May 2021 with 31,000 cy of upland sand placed between R102 and R107.8.